populationgenomics/talos/design_docs/MOI_Checks.md

 # MOI Checks

-Following the labelling and VCF re-headering, we have a heavily filtered VCF file containing all the required labels and annotations.
-Combining this information with the pedigree, we can iterate through each of the variants, and check if the evidence supports the PanelApp suggested Mode Of Inheritance for the corresponding gene.
+Following the category labelling stage, we have a heavily filtered VCF.
+Combining this information with the pedigree, we iterate through each variant and check if the gene's PanelApp MOI fits for any samples.
 For each participant, we compile a list of variants where the inheritance model matches the PanelApp MOI, e.g.

 - Variants in Monoallelic genes must pass additional population frequency filters
 - Biallelic variants must be Homozygous or supported by a 'second-hit'
 - X-Hemizygous variants must be monoallelic in males, and biallelic in females

-## Extensions post MVP

-1. Enable partially penetrant disease/affection-status
-2. Familial inheritance checks using a supplied pedigree file

 ---